- Jeff Bezos is an entrepreneur who is the founder and CEO of Amazon.

 Bezos met his former wife at MacKenzie, at D.E, where they both worked.
 While Bezos was the company’s vice president, his wife Mackenzie was one of the company’s research associates.
 Bezos then married his wife in 1993, and the two have been together for the last twenty-five years.

 Bezos’ wife has been supportive throughout all his investments and unique inventions like the yacht, and she is glad she has watched Bezos become the world’s second-richest person.
-She has a height of five feet and is also a famous novelist.
+She is also a famous novelist.
 Jeff recalls being the first person to interview his wife for a research associate position at D.E.

 The two are alumni of Princeton University.
 Interestingly, after landing the job, Mackenzie became Bezos’ office neighbor, where he would overhear her laughing.
 Their love story began here as Jeff recounts falling in love with Mackenzie’s great laughter.

-To his surprise, MacKenzie initiated their relationship by asking Bezos out for a luncheon.
-After three months, the two engaged and married one another six months into their relationship.
+To his surprise, MacKenzie initiated their relationship by asking Bezos out for lunch.
+After three months, the two engaged and got married six months into their relationship.
 Mackenzie and Bezos both quit their jobs simultaneously and worked at Amazon, where Mackenzie became the accountant and first employee.

 When they married one another in 1993, Bezos and Mackenzie lived in a rented one-bedroom house.
 By the time they were divorcing, Mackenzie had revealed that they had been living in a separate house for a long time, although each of them currently owns their house.